jtgry/grayandco/content/_index.md

 image: "/uploads/lauren-tyler-2.jpg"
 image_position: image-bottom
 heading: Your Local Digital Creative
-description: Husband and Wife creative team that works to craft beautifully designed digital solutions
+description: Husband and Wife creative team based in Alabama that works to craft beautifully designed digital solutions.
-cta: Based in Central Alabama, Tyler and Lauren are a husband and wife creative team that works to craft beautifully designed digital solutions for businesses, organizations, and other creatives.
+cta: We are a husband and wife creative team based in Alabama that crafts beautifully designed websites, branding, logos, and digital solutions for businesses, organizations, and other creatives.
 button_url: "/#contact"
 button_text: Let's Get Started!